integrated-ethics/web/content/labs-overview.md

 the role of issues such as the needs for diverse teams when building robust software. (this one is currently a work in progress)

+## {{% lab-link title="Data Visualization" %}}

+Data visualization is used in so many ways and is so important, this might turn into multiple labs.
+We are still sorting through how we want to deal with this important topic.

 ## {{% lab-link title="Probability and Ethics" %}}

 Especially in the context of the utilitarian framework and in game theory (the study